RadialDevGroup/ombudsman/management/ONBOARDING.md

    - Add to [team@ group](https://groups.google.com/a/radialdevgroup.com/forum/#!managemembers/team/members/active) and initial resourcing if applicable.
  - We should have obtained the user's GitHub account from the new-hire questionnaire.
 Add them as a Member to the [Radial GitHub](https://github.com/orgs/RadialDevGroup/people), but do not add them to any teams until 2FA has been verified.
  - Slack.
 Set up or use the welcome email to provide the link to [user self-sign-up](https://join.slack.com/t/radialdevgroup/signup?x=x-11720792966-282636290290).
  - [Noko](https://radialdevelopmentgroup.nokotime.com/people).
-Assing them "Leader" permissions.
+Assign them "Leader" permissions.
 Training to occur at orientation.
  - Manually send personalized login and instruction email, as part of the [welcome email](../management/WELCOME_EMAIL.md), See [Before First Day](#before-first-day).
  - [Heroku](https://dashboard.heroku.com/teams/radial-developers/access)
  - AWS Credentials (See [AWS Credential provisioning instructions](https://github.com/RadialDevGroup/Policy/wiki/AWS-Credential-Provisioning-\(IAM\)))